-- The HRS Director will review and approve the request form to ensure it substantiates the original application request.
+The HRS Director will review and approve the request form to ensure it substantiates the original application request.
 If the request form is properly completed and all eligibility requirements are met, the HRS Director will approve the form.

-- For UNI coursework:
+For UNI coursework:

-- Final grades will be obtained by HRS from the UNI Registrar’s Office.
-If awarded other financial aid, only the remaining tuition-only costs will be reimbursed.
+Final grades will be obtained by HRS from the UNI Registrar’s Office.
+If awarded other scholarships and grants, only the remaining tuition-only costs will be reimbursed.

 Reimbursement will be applied directly to the staff member’s U-Bill as part of Financial Aid after verification of achievement of the required course grade.

 For external coursework:

 Reimbursement will be provided following submission of both evidence the course has been completed with achievement of the required grade and a receipt showing the tuition-only cost for the course.
 Both the grade report and the receipt must be submitted to the HRS office within thirty (30) days following the completion of the course.

-- Termination of a staff member’s UNI employment prior to the completion of the course will be considered a disqualification from the Program and payments will not be processed, unless termination is the result of layoff or death.
+Termination of a staff member’s UNI employment prior to the completion of the course will be considered a disqualification from the Program and payments will not be processed, unless termination is the result of layoff or death.

-- Termination of a staff member’s UNI employment prior to their commitment to maintain employment at UNI or another State Agency for one month per credit after the semester or term end date will be considered a disqualification from the Program, unless termination is the result of layoff or death.
+Termination of a staff member’s UNI employment prior to their commitment to maintain employment at UNI or another State Agency for one month per credit hour after the semester or session end date will be considered a disqualification from the Program, unless termination is the result of layoff or death.
 The disqualified staff member will be required to pay UNI one hundred percent (100%) of the most recent tuition reimbursement.

 Tuition reimbursement will not be subject to tax withholdings if below the annual IRS limits.
 Reimbursements above this limit will be treated as taxable income and will be reported on the staff member’s Form W-2 (box 1).

-Human Resource Services, approved July 1, 2011.
+Human Resource Services, approved August 6, 2014

-President’s Cabinet, approved July 14, 2011.
+President’s Cabinet, approved May 19, 2015